Cloud-Jas/Cuata/README.md

 # Introduction

+This idea started when I thought about building something that can be your assistant during a Microsoft Teams meeting, especially for those small breaks when you need to step away for a minute.
+Whether it's someone at the door, or an urgent call, we all have moments where we have to leave the meeting but don’t want to miss anything important.
+I named it Cuata, which originally stood for Computer Using Agent Team’s Assistant.
+But later I found out Cuata means “buddy” in Spanish—and it actually fits perfectly with the whole idea.

-Cuata is a digital buddy designed to help you stay in the loop during meetings, even when you step away for a moment.
-Whether it's for an urgent call or a quick break, your digital buddy that steps in for you, watches what’s going on in the meeting, listens to the discussion, looks at the shared screen or slides, and when you come back, gives you a quick summary of what you missed along with screenshots if there were any slides.
+Cuata is like your digital buddy that steps in for you, watches what’s going on in the meeting, listens to the discussion, looks at the shared screen or slides, and when you come back, gives you a quick summary of what you missed along with screenshots if there were any slides.
 That way, you're always in the loop.

-I named it Cuata, which originally stood for Computer Using Agent Team’s Assistant.
-But later I found out Cuata means “buddy” in Spanish and it actually fits perfectly with the whole idea.
 Over time, this evolved.
 I figured out I could use the same approach to browse websites, read articles, search for info about people or topics, and even write short summaries directly into Microsoft Word.
 It’s like having a smart helper that can see, understand, and act like you on your own computer.

 # Problem Statement